andrewlarsen514/software-engineering-princples/operationally-ready.md

 1. Consider your documentation needs
 2. Write code that is serviceable in a production environment
 3. Write code that is maintainable over time
+4. Write code that can meet your availability and capacity needs

 ### Documentation